 Gardeners with citrus trees should ask, “What are citrus mites?”
 The citrus mite is found in all of the Americas as well as Hawaii.
-It is a common pest of citrus crops and their feeding habits cause defoliation and diminished health and production.
+It is a common pest of citrus crops, and their feeding habits cause defoliation and diminished health and production.
 There are several species of the pest.
-Among them are citrus red mites, Texas citrus mites and rust mites, which are some of the most prevalent.
+Among them are citrus red mites, Texas citrus mites, and rust mites, which are some of the most prevalent.
 Learn how to kill mites on citrus trees to prevent the spread of the pests and increase your crop yields.

 What are Citrus Mites?

 While citrus mites are not damaging in small numbers, large infestations can cause damage to young plant parts, with leaf stippling and mutilated fruit the result.
-Citrus red mites primarily cause fruit damage, while the rust mites are responsible for leaf injury that appears as yellow, necrotic patches or loss of glossy epidermal layers.
+Citrus red mites primarily cause fruit damage, while the rust mites are responsible for leaf injury that appears as yellow, necrotic patches or the loss of glossy, epidermal layers.

 Citrus mites are small, usually a fraction of a millimeter long.
-They are found in a range of colors from brown, yellow, rust and red.
+They are found in a range of colors from brown, yellow, rust, and red.
 Mites are not insects and are closely related to spiders and ticks.

 Citrus Mite Damage

 Citrus tree leaves are damaged by mite feeding habits.
-The leaves of plants infested with citrus mites have an etched, silvery appearance or become spotted with yellow necrotic regions.
+The leaves of plants infested with citrus mites have an etched, silvery appearance or become spotted with yellow, necrotic regions.
 The fruit is obviously damaged, with areas of thick rind that grows dark brown or black.

 The pink citrus rust mite causes fruit to distort and stunt.
 Citrus red mite feeds on all parts of the plant from leaves and twigs to fruit.
 Rust mite damage is generally only to the fruit.